Section 40-18-370 through Section 40-18-383, Code of Alabama 1975

 - The annual credit is not refundable, but any unused credit associated with the annual credit can be carried forward for up to five years.

-- If provided for in the state project agreement, the first three years of the Investment Credit may be transferred to another taxpayer for at least 85% of its face value.
+- If provided for in the state project agreement, the first five years of the Investment Credit may be transferred to another taxpayer for at least 85% of its face value.

 *For qualifying investments in a targeted or a jumpstart county or certain underrepresented companies, the incentive period is available for up to 15 years (Act 2021-2).